rleber/bun/doc/file_format/file_format.md

   encoding to pack 6 characters into a word.
 The character set is weird (EBCDIC-like), and is described at http://www.thinkage.ca/english/gcos/expl/bcd.html
 - Dates are stored as eight 9-bit ASCII characters "dd/mm/yy"
-- Times are stored as 36-bit unsigned integers, in some format I have yet to decipher, although there's some relevant code in the B programs
+- Times are stored as 36-bit unsigned integers.
+If you are interested in the details, I suggest you look at the code in lib/bun/file/data.rb (the Bun::Data.time_of_day method)
 - Integers were stored as signed 36-bit words, with a leading sign bit, and using two's complement format
 - Quantities like line length fields, etc. are generally unsigned
 - Also a word containing 0170000 is an end-of-file marker.
 Subsequent data in the file should be ignored.